bt95/Deel-test-task/README.md

 This backend exercise involves building a Node.js/Express.js app that will serve a REST API.
 We imagine you should spend around 3 hours at implement this feature.

+## Future possible improvements

+- One of the first improvements would be to separate the endpoints into their specific files (contracts, profile, jobs, admin) and to structure them in `routers`, `controllers`, `services`, `repository` to have a **cleaner code** and a **better separation of concerns**.

+- Then, a possible step would be to add unit tests and even integration tests to ensure the code is **reliable** and **meets and keeps the quality standards before it's deployed**.

+- Setting up ESLint, Prettier and maybe converting the project to TypeScript would add some more value to it by making it **easier to develop further**, **consistent** and **more solid**.

+- Moving to a **production- and high-traffic-ready DB** is also required before launching the API.

+### Thanks for offering the opportunity to participate in this coding task

 ## Data Models

 > **All models are defined in src/model.js**